 Finally, the album doesn't contain any overly long ambient sections often present in their previous releases, which is a huge plus.
 For instance, “Nji.
 Njiijn.
 Njiiijn.” contained a few of these filler sections, but at least it was part of the whole atmospheric fuzz they had going on back then, so I could somewhat let that pass.
 On the other hand, “The Path of Liberation from Birth and Death” featured a seemingly never-ending ambient section smack-dab in the middle of “Universal Form Replaced with Despondent Chaos”, which prevented an otherwise amazing album from reaching perfection.
 As a result, “Serpents in the Sky” is a 70-minute monster of an album that simply doesn't let up.
 It’s a very strong contender for album of the year in my book.

 In light of Njiqahdda’s continuously evolving sound, who knows what the future holds for them?
-If the quality of this album is anything to go by, I’m confident that after the relatively barren 2012, Njiqahdda will be on a roll this year.
+I’m confident that after the relatively barren 2012, Njiqahdda will be on a roll this year.

 “Serpents in the Sky” is undeniably one of Njiqahdda's more accessible albums, the songs being relatively catchy, and there being a stronger emphasis on clearly discernible guitar parts.
 It is far less a mass of atmospheric noise, and more a (relatively) conventional metal album, utilizing the sound and techniques of quite a few subgenres.
 In these aspects, it is very different from their masterpiece “Yrg Alms”, which is however not to say that it is a bad album.
 Far from it, “Serpents in the Sky” is most definitely a great Njiqahdda album, having the trademark mystical/psychedelic tinge and interesting and unique songwriting.
 If anything, this album proves that Njiqahdda can create basically whatever kind of metal they want and it will be good.
 One thing that is peculiar to this album, though, is its technicality.
 The drumming is sharp and involved, the guitars are active, and the vocals are spot-on.
 At the beginning of “The Veil of Allaeius”, for instance, the drums are quite bombastic.